radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 Have RadiantOne only return attributes in the joined entry that are declared as authoritative.

 E.g. join between an Active Directory and Sun Java Directory would yield two different values for phone number.
 Declare the phone number in Active Directory as authoritative.
-In the joined entry, RadiantOne FID would only return the phone number from Active Directory.
+In the joined entry, RadiantOne would only return the phone number from Active Directory.
 In cases where there was no phone number in Active Directory, the one from Sun Java Directory could be returned (or decide to return nothing at all for phone number).

 These options are described in more detail in the example below.